 BrokerCheck can be found on the top right corner of FINRA’s home page.
 Just submit a financial services professional’s name, their firm or their Central Registration Depository (CRD) number, and FINRA provides a full career history of that professional.

 Some of the useful information BrokerCheck provides includes a list of the states where the financial professional has their licenses.
 Each state has unique requirements to sell securities within its borders or to residents within its borders.

 Gaps in employment

 This is powerful information because it gives you a report of experiences other members of the investing public had with every investment professional and firm.
 Of course, not all claims are fair or accurate.
 Some clients look for any reason to sue for compensation.
 False claims are rare, though, and it’s good to know the claims against the person managing your money, either way.

-Robo-advisors will get better and more customizable over time, but customization is still currently a concern.
 The value of robo-advisors is they open up investment management to more investors because they’re "best for novice investors who want a simplified, automated, affordable way to grow their money."
 And, as we’ve learned, at least having a financial plan is a good thing.